CMSgov/beneficiary-fhir-data/apps/utils/locust_tests/README.md

 | `ruff` | Extremely fast formatter, import sorter, and linter all-in-one | Used to format, lint, and sort imports | <https://docs.astral.sh/ruff/> |

 ### Installing Dependencies

+The Locust tests use the `uv` package manager to manage dependencies.

 1. Ensure `uv` is installed